 Estimated Cost: $100 to $400

-Moving on a budget tip: Hiring labor-only movers is a great middle-ground solution for those needing extra hands but still want to save money.
+Moving on a budget tip: Hiring labor-only movers is a great middle-ground solution for those needing extra hands but still wanting to save money.

 These professionals help with loading and unloading, but you handle transportation.
 This option reduces the risk of injury and speeds up the moving process.